Market insights

 Week ahead

-The chart shows that gold is the best performing asset year-to-date among a selected group of assets, while the 10-year U.S. Treasury is the worst.
+The chart shows that U.S. equities are the best performing asset year-to-date among a selected group of assets, while the German 10-year bund is the worst.

 Read our past weekly market commentaries here.